layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/test.md

         text: "Sample applications"
         is_correct: true
   - id: "q3"
-    text: "In which environment are Dapr and sample applications deployed in this course?"
+    text: "What orchestration platform is used for deploying Dapr applications?"
     type: "short_answer"
     marks: 2
-    correct_answer: "Kubernetes Cluster"
+    correct_answer: "Kubernetes"
 ---